wristband-dev/express-auth/migration/v6/README.md

 ## CallbackResultType Changes

-The `CallbackResultType` enum values have changed to use snake_case string literals instead of SCREAMING_SNAKE_CASE.
+The `CallbackResultType` enum has been replaced with a string literal union type for better TypeScript ergonomics and consistency with modern TypeScript patterns.

 **Before (v5.x):**
 ```typescript